 Geology: Stratigraphic units were defined primarily by their radar brightness and surface textures, although crosscutting relations, relative ages, and apparent association with topographic or structural features were also considered.
-Twenty units were grouped into six broad categories according to topographic setting or terrain type: 3 basement units, 4 plains units, 5 volcanic units, 4 coronae units, 2 deformation belt units, and 2 impact crater units.

 Basement materials: Tessera material (t) appears very bright on SAR images, due to being heavily deformed by at least two dominant trends of graben, ridges and penetrative lineations at high angles to each other.
 Tessera are sharply embayed and/or truncated by all other mapped units and are thus inferred to be the oldest material in the quadrangle.
 The relative ages of isolated patches of tessera cannot be determined.